Neighborhood Longhorns: Partnering with AISD to Help Little Longhorns Dream Big

 Perhaps the most visible difference resulting from this one-to-one approach to educational support is the one that UT students and student athletes make as volunteer NLP tutors.
 Whether they are helping with homework or helping to build self-esteem, these UT role models learn firsthand how a little time and a few kind words can change a kid forever.

-Here’s how Amir Emamian, a former NLP participant, later a volunteer student tutor, and now a full-time NLP Program Specialist, sums it up: “When I was in the third grade, the Neighborhood Longhorns Program made The University of Texas a reality for me.
+Here’s how Amir Emamian, a former NLP participant, later a volunteer student tutor, and now a NLP board member, sums it up: “When I was in the third grade, the Neighborhood Longhorns Program made The University of Texas a reality for me.
 By becoming an NLP tutor I had the privilege of giving back.
 The NLP experience is not just talking about college, it’s about proving that it can really happen.”

 We could not survive without the generous support of our sponsors.
 Make a contribution to the Neighborhood Longhorns Program.

 Are you a looking to give back to your community?
 We have many opportunities to help.